 Brushing your teeth twice a day and flossing once a day will help keep your teeth and gums healthy, but surprisingly, they also help prevent canker sores from forming.
 A good oral hygiene routine ensures food doesn't remain in your mouth, where it could cause a sore.

 Other healthy habits can help, too.
 Focus on eating a wide variety of healthy foods to ensure your body gets the nutrition it needs.
 Learn healthy ways to deal with your stress, and try to get enough sleep every night.

 A mouth ulcer is rarely a sign of a serious health concern, writes the NHS.
 However, there are some situations where seeing a doctor or dentist is recommended.

 A canker sore that hasn't healed within three weeks should be examined by a dentist or doctor, writes the Cleveland Clinic.
 Getting stubborn mouth ulcers examined is important because oral cancer can sometimes look like a harmless canker sore.
 When dentists think an ulcer in the mouth looks suspicious, they may perform a biopsy of the tissue.

 The Cleveland Clinic explains that canker sores can occur three or four times per year.
-However, some people experience canker sores more frequently than that, which can be cause for concern.
+However, some people experience canker sores more frequently, which can be cause for concern.
 If you have frequent outbreaks of canker sores, or if new canker sores are developing before the old ones get a chance to heal, see your doctor.

-Mouth ulcers are a common oral health concern, and usually they go away on their own fairly quickly.
-Sometimes, they can be a sign of something more serious.
+Mouth ulcers are a common oral health concern; they usually go away on their own fairly quickly.
+In some cases, however, they can indicate a more serious condition.
 If you're concerned about ulcers inside your mouth, don't hesitate to see your doctor or dentist.